pH-Valiu/nexmon_csi_bin/COMPILING_ARM64.md

 rpi-source
 ```

-This command will likely fail.
+This command might fail.
 If it fails during the step of `make modules_prepare`, use the following commands:
 ```sh
 make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- bcm2711_defconfig
 make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- modules_prepare
 ```
 If prompted with a terminal config menu set all values to default.
+The script might try to compile the whole kernel.
+This should not be necessary, I think.
+The reason we include the kernel source files is to have the compilation pipeline ready to later compile
+the `brcmfmac.ko` driver.

 Now, check if the sym-link has already been automatically created:
 ```sh